kpcyrd/backseat-signed/README.md

 example-0.1.0.tar.gz <- PKGBUILD <- .BUILDINFO <- .pkg.tar.zst <- .pkg.tar.zst.sig
 ```

-Due to a chain of lucky coincidents, when an Arch Linux package maintainer signs a package they built from `example-0.1.0.tar.gz`, they sign something that contains a hash (`.pkg.tar.zst/.BUILDINFO`) of something that contains a hash (`PKGBUILD`) of the original `example-0.1.0.tar.gz`.
+Due to a chain of happy coincidents, when an Arch Linux package maintainer signs a package they built from `example-0.1.0.tar.gz`, they sign something that contains a hash (`.pkg.tar.zst/.BUILDINFO`) of something that contains a hash (`PKGBUILD`) of the original `example-0.1.0.tar.gz`.

 Or how about this one?